 The academic program includes four faculties, six institutes (offering graduate programs), the School of Foreign Languages, the School of Applied Disciplines, and the School of Advanced Vocational Studies.
 The University's four faculties include Arts and Sciences, Engineering, Economics and Administrative Sciences, and Education.
 Courses are taught in English and many faculty members teach in more than one department, which promotes an interdisciplinary approach in many courses.
 Undergraduate disciplines include chemistry, history, mathematics, philosophy, physics, psychology, sociology, molecular biology and genetics, Turkish language and literature, western languages and literature, economics, management, political science and international relations, education, engineering management information systems, and foreign languages.

-Hiram students who would like to apply as an exchange student to Bogazici University may apply through the Hiram Study Abroad Office by completing the exchange application and making an appointment with the Exchange Director in Hinsdale 139.
+Hiram students who would like to apply as an exchange student to Bogazici University may apply through Brittany Jackson by completing the exchange application and making an appointment with her in Teachout Price, Office of Strategic Academic Initiatives.

 Fees and Tuition: Students participating in the exchange, pay tuition to their home institution.
 All other costs and fees are the responsibility of the student and should be paid to various vendors or college/university.